 Never commit to paying anything until you've done your research.
-Compare EVERYTHING from insurance to gas bills, petrol prices to bank fees.
-Use MySupermarket to compare your weekly shopping across the likes of Waitrose, Tesco, Aldi, Lidl, Asda and more.
+Compare EVERYTHING from car insurance to gas bills, petrol prices to bank fees.
+Use websites go Confused or MySupermarket to compare your weekly shopping across the likes of Waitrose, Tesco, Aldi, Lidl, Asda and more.

 Throwing away food = throwing away cash.
 Simple.
 Make sure to keep an eye on what's in fridge and use it to avoid mouldy grub.
 Make use of your freezer and learn how to turn leftovers into meals.